GRACE: Cluster-Specific Sequence Reuse for Compiler Auto-Tuning: Results and Analysis

 \paragraph{Clustering Quality Evaluation}

-To quantify the effectiveness of our embedding approach, we compare it against \textbf{PairVec} \cite{cfsat}, a state-of-the-art method also designed for program clustering in compiler auto-tuning, and the raw \textbf{Autophase features} \cite{autophase} which serve as the input to our model.
-We perform k-means clustering for a range of cluster numbers ($K$ from 2 to 15) and evaluate the results using two standard internal validation metrics: the \textbf{Silhouette Score} (higher is better) and the \textbf{Davies-Bouldin Index (DBI)} (lower is better).
+To evaluate the quality of the learned representation, we compare GRACE's learned embeddings (\textbf{Model\_Emb}) with three alternative representations: raw \textbf{AutoPhase} features \cite{autophase}, \textbf{Synerpair} features derived from pass-synergy information \cite{cfsat}, and \textbf{IR2Vec} \cite{venkatakeerthy2020ir2vec}.
+For each representation, we apply k-means clustering over a range of cluster numbers ($K \in \{2,10,20,\dots,110\}$) and assess the resulting partitions using two standard internal validation metrics: the \textbf{Silhouette Score} (higher is better) and the \textbf{Davies--Bouldin Index (DBI)} (lower is better).

-The results are presented in Figure \ref{fig:embedding_quality_comparison}.
-The empirical data clearly demonstrates the superiority of our contrastive learning approach.
-As shown in Figure \ref{fig:embedding_quality_comparison}(a), our embeddings consistently achieve the highest Silhouette Scores across nearly the entire range of $K$ values, suggesting that the clusters formed are dense and well-separated.
-For example, at $K=4$, our method achieves a score of [e.g., 0.75], significantly outperforming PairVec [e.g., 0.55].
-Similarly, Figure \ref{fig:embedding_quality_comparison}(b) shows that our method consistently yields the lowest (best) DBI scores, indicating more distinct and well-defined clusters.
-This strong performance on offline metrics validates that our method is highly effective at learning program representations that capture meaningful similarities for optimization partitioning.
+The results are shown in Figure~\ref{fig:embedding_quality_comparison}.
+GRACE's learned embeddings consistently achieve higher Silhouette Scores than the alternative representations across the evaluated cluster numbers, and also obtain the lowest or near-lowest DBI values in most cases.
+For example, at $K=2$, Model\_Emb achieves a Silhouette Score of 0.91, compared with 0.65 for IR2Vec, 0.59 for AutoPhase, and 0.47 for Synerpair.
+At $K=100$, Model\_Emb still maintains a Silhouette Score of 0.15, whereas the other representations remain around 0.10--0.13.
+In terms of DBI, Model\_Emb reaches 0.89 at $K=100$, which is substantially lower than AutoPhase (1.48), Synerpair (1.42), and IR2Vec (1.30).
+These results suggest that the learned embeddings produce more compact and better-separated clusters under this evaluation protocol.

 \paragraph{Impact on End-to-End Auto-Tuning Performance}